 - The high nutrient density of eggs enables them to support the body’s natural immune system, advance physical growth and aid child brain development.

-Protecting our planet
+Better for our planet

 - The egg industry is a significant source of income for rural populations around the world.